jubako/jubako/testimonial.rst

   (as wikipedia does), and store the change as a zim update.

 While all this improvement concerns the kiwix usage, I also want to explore new use case of an advanced archive format.
-For exemple:
+For example:

 - Classical file system archive
 - Backup